-Aegean College Allied Health offers a bachelors’ programme in Speech and Language Pathology studies in collaboration with Canterbury Christ Church University.
+Aegean College Allied Health offers a bachelors’ programme in Speech and Language Pathology studies in collaboration with the University of Essex.

 Speech and Language studies with Aegean College combine theory with hands-on practice and research.